1840 Ararat earthquake: Landslide

 The landslide consisted of blue liquid mud and large stones which traveled at high speed.
 An intense smell accompanied the landslide.
 The flow traveled more than 7 km, creating a dam at the canyon.
 Large volumes of partially-melted ice, mud, rocks and water collected behind the dam.
 Bright blue-colored rain fell from the eruption cloud.
 At Etchmiadzin Cathedral, 55 km from Mount Ararat, the smell of sulfur was intense.
 Fractures that formed in the canyon ejected murky water with a strong sulfur smell.

 An aftershock on 6 July caused a dam breach, releasing accumulated debris up to 21 km away.
 It reached the Aras River valley, spreading 12 km across before drying up.
 The landslide deposits contained boulders and a thick band of blue clay.
-Several villages including Aralık were destroyed, along with some Russian military installations.
+Several villages including Aralık (Aralikh) were destroyed, along with some Russian military installations.
 The landslide also dammed the Karasu River.
 The debris flowed into fields, destroying the grain and fruit supply.